How I transformed static dashboards

 Prototyping, testing, and more

-How I aligned with the team using rapid prototyping?
+How I aligned engineering and product vision early through rapid prototyping?

 How I decided on visual structure through experiments?